derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/08/2025 16:19:56 : 3 Database Admins walked into a NoSQL bar.
+25/08/2025 16:22:20 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer walks into a foo...
+Unix is user friendly.
+It's just very particular about who its friends are.
 <!-- replace-with-joke ends -->